 \paragraph{Architecture} We base our architecture on the GPT-style transformer architecture used by Chi et al.~\cite{chiDiffusionPolicyVisuomotor2023b}, where we modify the architecture to also take in the discrete plan along with its diffusion step.
-To achieve this, we first embed the discrete plan using a linear layer, then concatenate it with the embedded continuous plan, and pass the result to the decoder.
+We embed the discrete plan using a linear layer, then concatenate it with the embedded continuous plan, and pass the result to the decoder.
 There, it is processed along with the encoded observations and projected back to logits with a linear layer.
 We also adopt the observation conditioning from Diffusion Policy, enabling the use of low-dimensional state observations or images.
 The architecture is illustrated in Fig. \ref{fig:architecture}.
 Due to the Transformer architecture, the only increase in model size is the embedding network for the discrete tokens and the diffusion step $k_d$.
 In our experiments, this amounts to an increase in parameter count by \(\approx 1\%\).